 Before you start in the Police College, you will be invited to attend an induction event where you will meet with your training team and representatives from the university who will explain course requirements and support services available to you.

 You will receive a tour of the Police College and will be measured for your uniform and other items of police equipment.
 Information will be provided on a number of topics relevant to your future career as a police officer including Occupational Health and Wellbeing, Personal Security and Human Resources.
-Importantly, you will be introduced to the standards and ethics which apply to everyone in the PSNI.
+Importantly, you will be introduced to the standards and ethics which apply to everyone in the Police Service of Northern Ireland.
 There will be an opportunity for you to ask any last minute questions you may have.
-You will also be informed of which Policing District you will be attached to on completion of the Student Officer Training Programme.
+You will also be informed of which Policing District you will be attached to on completion of the Student Officer Development Programme.

-Training takes place at the Police College, Belfast over a 23 week period.
-You will participate in the Student Officer Training Programme.
+Training takes place at the Police College, Belfast over a 22 week period.
+You will participate in the Student Officer Development Programme.
 This Programme is university accredited and results in the award of an Advanced Diploma in Policing.

 Further information on the learning and development journey you will undertake and the academic and pastoral support arrangements available are available within the Guidance for Applicants (see the section entitled 'Your Learning & Development in the Police College').
 Also check out our video which introduces you to life as a Student Officer.